Proving Online Media’s ROI for Driving Offline Sales for a U.S. Retailer

 A US discount retailer with over 100 brick & mortar (physical) locations offers famous brands at a fraction of department store prices with new merchandise arriving daily.
 As a result, product offers & sales events are often planned with only a few days’ lead-time based on arriving inventory.
 They needed an effective marketing solution to cost-effectively lift in-store traffic counts and sales, but one that would work with short lead times.

-Analysis of their historic use of print, circulars (flyers) and Out of Home (OOH) demonstrated poor to negative ROI.
+Their Need Analysis of their historic use of print, circulars (flyers) and Out of Home (OOH) demonstrated poor to negative ROI.
 As part of a major rebranding exercise, they sought a new approach to reaching existing and new customers, one which would: drive frequency of visits and sales, work within their existing operations infrastructure and most importantly, drive positive marketing ROI.

 Using customer and target audience analysis, we identified Facebook as a key opportunity, with its robust psychographic, demographic and geographic targeting, impactful ad solutions and strong reach in each of the retailer’s locations and drive-time footprints.
 Most importantly, we quickly demonstrated that our proprietary media methodology could deliver highly impactful messaging to hyper-targeted consumers at exceptional cost-efficiency.